Operation House Call

 Young professionals gain knowledge about daily lives, modern support, the challenges, the resources and advocacy essential to best practice in health care partnership.
 Students practice building rapport and gaining information above and beyond purely “medical” concerns.
 And because the learning is done outside of a medical setting, each student has a chance to focus on these things without the stress of acute care responsibilities.

 At the core of this program is the belief that families are the best teachers.
-Its learning objectives are relevant to all persons who have intellectual/developmental challenges, and the families and persons who support them.
+Its learning objectives are relevant to all persons who have autism and other intellectual and developmental disabilities, and the families and persons who support them.